21 Easy Front House Landscape Ideas for Curb Appeal

 Just make sure to pick an edging that goes well with the rest of your outdoor décor for a nice, put-together look!

-Use Mulch for Ground Cover
+Use Mulch to Cover Bare Ground

-Use Mulch for Ground Cover
+Use Mulch to Cover Bare Ground

 Using mulch as ground cover is an effective way to enhance your landscape while promoting plant health.